It's Never Too Late: Noise Optimization for Collapse Recovery in Trained Diffusion Models: Implementation Details

 \subsection{Optimization Objectives and Metrics}

-\paragraph{Output diversity.} We use multiple diversity objectives that aim at generating a set of diverse images from diffusion models.
+\paragraph{Output Diversity.} We use multiple diversity objectives that aim at generating a set of diverse images with diffusion models.
 In the following, we first describe the pairwise diversity metrics that we used. \\

-\textbf{DINO.} This diversity objective and metric uses DINOv2~\cite{dinov2} patch features to measure perceptual diversity as defined in \cref{eq:patchwise_distance}.
+\textbf{DINO.} This diversity objective and metric uses DINOv2~\cite{dinov2} patch features to measure perceptual diversity as defined in Eq.
+3 in the main paper.
 Specifically, we compute the pairwise cosine distances (i.e.\ $d$ is the cosine distance) between patch features in different images.
 Lower values indicate similar images, and values closer to $1$ represent higher diversity.
 We also refer to this metric as ``Output variation (DINO)''.

 \textbf{DreamSim.} We use pairwise DreamSim dissimilarity scores obtained with a DINO ViT-B/16 backbone that was trained to align with human perception~\cite{fu2023dreamsim}.
 Lower values indicate similar images, whereas values closer to $1$ correspond to more diversity in the outputs.